jmcalalang/lab/README.md

 GitHub Actions for Ansible and Terraform

 - github action for BIG-IP F5 automation toolchain with ansible
+- github action for BIG-IP F5 automation toolchain with terraform
-- github action for F5XC/ GoDaddy with terraform
+- github action for GoDaddy with terraform
+- github action for F5xc with terraform
 - github action for NGINX Instance Manager with ansible

 ### argo